 Making a GIF

-If you want your output file to be a GIF, click on the Settings icon near the top right corner of the window (it looks like a gear).
-Here, simply change your output file type to "GIF" and exit the Settings window.
-You can also export your file as a GIF at export.
+If you want your output file to be a GIF, click on the Export button at the top right corner of the window once you're done editing.
+Here, change your output file type to "GIF" proceed with exporting your project.

 Autosaving and Version History

 Kapwing uses autosave for user projects.
 In order to save a project, you will need to be signed in to Kapwing.
 Once signed in, the site should automatically back up your work every few minutes, so you don't have to manually save your progress each time!
-You can check when your project was last saved by clicking the Settings button on the top right of the editor.
+You can check when your project was last saved by clicking the "Versions" tab in the canvas tool bar.

 Exporting and Downloading